-2007 Research Plan
+2008 Research Plan

-The following is a description of DMR research and monitoring efforts proposed for 2007.
-It should be noted that many of these programs and projects are ongoing in order to meet management needs and state, interstate, and federal mandates.
+The following is a description of DMR research and monitoring efforts proposed for 2008.
+Many of these programs and projects are ongoing efforts to meet management needs and state, regional, federal, and international mandates.
 While all of these programs are considered a priority, it is clear that there are additional priorities that cannot be addressed by DMR due to a lack of resources.
 Some of those research needs are briefly addressed at the end of the plan; however, this is not meant to be a comprehensive plan that outlines and prioritizes all of the marine research needs of the state.
-Funding for these research programs comes from many sources including Maine's General Fund, numerous federal grants through the National Oceanic and Atmospheric Administration and the Fish and Wildlife Service, and Special Revenue funds (Sea Urchin Research Fund, Scallop Management Fund, Shrimp Management Fund, Toxin Monitoring Fund, Aquarium Fund, Aquaculture Monitoring Fund, Seaweed Research Fund).
+Funding for these research programs comes from many sources including Maine's General Fund, Special Environmental Project funds from the Maine Department of Environmental Protection, federal grants through the National Oceanic and Atmospheric Administration (NOAA), the U.S. Fish and Wildlife Service (USFWS), and the National Fish and Wildlife Foundation, and Special Revenue funds (Sea Urchin Research Fund, Scallop Management Fund, Shrimp Management Fund, Toxin Monitoring Fund, Aquarium Fund, Aquaculture Monitoring Fund, Seaweed Research Fund).